paha/castle-service/README.md

 Each tier is fronted by a loadbalancer, ELB + kube-proxy in the case of the _www app_ and kube-proxy for the _backend app_ loadbalancing between kube replica-sets for corresponding app with simple healthchecks.

-Consistency and repeatability of the service achieved by describing service via Dockerfiles, Kubernetes configuration files, CI/CD config files and helper scripts for CI/CD.
+Consistency and repeatability of the service is achieved by describing service via Dockerfiles, Kubernetes and CI/CD config files.

 ### Service and kube cluster.

 1. The service endpoint authoritative A record is managed by Route53 aliasing it to ELB resource used for the first tier app ingress.
 1. The service is deployed to a **single** Kubernetes cluster running in the _us-west-2_ AWS region, worker nodes are in a single AZ, autoscaled with ASG.
 1. The only supported protocol for the service is HTTP.
-1. There are two endpoints exposed: 1.
-The service itself - http://www.castle.snagovsky.com 2.
-Kubernetes API and dashboard https://api.castle.snagovsky.com.
+1. There are two endpoints exposed: a) The service itself - http://www.castle.snagovsky.com; b) Kubernetes API and dashboard https://api.castle.snagovsky.com.
 1. The first tier (www|frontend) has limited throughput and autoscaled on demand by [_HorizontalPodAutoscaler_][14] with a minimum replicas of 5 to allow at least 50 rps.
 1. The second tier isn't exposed publicly, it has high throughput and deployed with 2 replica-sets for resiliency.
 With a max of 10 replicas on the first tier, the backend can't become a bottle neck.
 In case of a failure of a single replica-set it can handle max workloads on a single replica while kube brings up a second healthy one.
 1. Basic metrics are colleted by Prometheus node-exporter and can be presented via Grafana deployed in _monitoring namespace_, or via default Prometheus UI.
 No alerting or custom metrics are setup.
 Prometheus and its components are not exposed publicly.